Our measures

 Greenhouse gas reduction

-Various gasses contribute to climate change, for instance methane is over 80 times more damaging than carbon dioxide by weight.
+Various gasses contribute to climate change, for instance methane is between 20 and 120 times more damaging than carbon dioxide by weight, depending on how you measure it.
 This is why greenhouse gas impacts are usually given in terms of carbon dioxide equivalent (CO2e).
 We calculate the reduction in emissions represented by our activity based on 3 key differences to our competitors:

 All together, this means we estimate that for every tonne of wood we collect and reuse, the equivalent of about half a tonne of CO2 is saved.